Botanical Trader, grown and slow produced at the foothills of the Australian Snowy Mountains at Sugarloaf Cottage.

 We have learned over the years that we can't tell the land what to grow, instead we must listen to the land and allow it to create its own flourishing gardens and circle of life.
 Gardening in the extreme weather patterns of the high country can be challenging, however we have found that if we surrender and listen to nature - she certainly knows best.

-Our gardens are intertwined with Australian natives such as Grevilleas, Bottle Brushes, Native Mint Bush, Mountain Tea Tree, Wattle, White Correa, Mountain Pepperberry and Eucalyptus [mostly Snow Gum, Ribbon Bark, Candle Bark and Black Sallees].
-In-between the native's various species of lavender and rosemary thrive along with roses, violas, pansies, dahlias, billy buttons, gladioli, irises, tulips, daffodils, cosmos, aster, Japanese box, olive trees, magnolia trees, mandarin trees, lime trees, cherry cherries, nectarines, quince and crab apples.
+Our gardens are intertwined with Australian natives such as Grevilleas, Bottle Brushes, Native Mint Bush, Mountain Tea Tree, Wattle, White Correa, Mountain Pepper berry and Eucalyptus [mostly Snow Gum, Ribbon Bark, Candle Bark and Black Sallees].
+Growing in-between the natives are various species of lavender and rosemary thriving along with roses, violas, pansies, dahlias, billy buttons, gladioli, irises, tulips, daffodils, cosmos, aster, Japanese box, olive trees, magnolia trees, mandarin trees, lime trees, cherry blossoms, nectarines, quince and crab apples.

-Sugarloaf Cottage runs a rehabilitation and release program for injured and orphaned Australian wildlife, part-takes in an on-site Koala monitoring program and invests time and money into planting more trees on the property to create new habitats for local wildlife.
+At Sugarloaf Cottage we run a rehabilitation and release program for injured and orphaned Australian wildlife, part-take in an on-site Koala monitoring program and invest time and money into planting more trees on the property [through our non-profit Wildspace Collective] to create new habitats for local wildlife.